taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Asoka: *"Iri..."*

-We see a brief, blurry flash of the willowy woman from Asoka's dreams, smiling with so much love that tears gather in Asoka's eyes.
+We see a brief, blurry flash of the willowy woman from Asoka's dreams, smiling tenderly.

 Asoka: *"Mom...where are you?"*

-We see Asoka staring up at the tree, arm still raised, fingers now closed in a fist as they contemplate, face passive.
+We see Asoka staring up at the tree, arm still raised, fingers now closed in a fist as they contemplate, mouth clenched with grief as a few slow tears spill down their cheeks.
 Dappled shadows of the tree leaves and flowers play on Asoka's face.

 Asoka: *"If I grow enough food for everyone to eat, will they let you come home?"*

+### Page 3

+Min says, off-panel: **"...Soka?"**

+Min is awake, and has turned to face Asoka, propped up on her elbows.

+Min: **"Bad dreams again?"**

+Soka lowers her raised hand to cup Min's cheek.
+Min leans into Soka's hand, closing her eyes and smiling down at Soka encouragingly.

+Soka: **"Death Dogs..."**

+Min lowers her eyes with sympathy as she pulls Soka's head into her chest.
+Tears are now freely flowing down Soka's cheeks as Soka clings to Min.

+We see Min's face, backlit and in profile, Soka's head tucked under her chin.

+Soka: **"The plants...exactly like...Green Havens..."**

+Min: **"I know..."**

+### Page 4

+Min: **"Once we become Space Swimmers, no place will be out of our reach..."**

 Asoka's eyes, steely and determined, completely awake and focused.

 Asoka: *"If not...I'll fight for you.
 Don't worry mom, I'm coming."*

 ### Page 3